 “It has almost been one year since my last review and I am still nothing but pleased with Dr. Shen and the staff at her office.
 One thing I would like to add to my last review is that Dr. Shen places a great deal of importance on education.”

 Contact Dr. Donian Shen at Smile By Design

 Dental implants are a permanent tooth replacement option that restores incomplete smiles into beautiful healthy smiles.
 Missing teeth can cause a number of complications that afflict your physical, mental, and emotional health.
-If you would like further information or would like to discuss your candidacy for dental implants, please contact your Mountain View Dental Implant Specialist Dr. Donian Shen to schedule your $60 non-refundable consultation today!*
+If you would like further information or would like to discuss your candidacy for dental implants, please contact your Mountain View Dental Implant Specialist Dr. Donian Shen to schedule your free consultation today!*